jerturowetz/notes/to-do-baby.md

 # Baby To-Do List

+- Find a big-gulp cup with a straw
+- Order a sac magique and add to packing list
+- buy a raspberry pi rig
+- Hemorrhoid cream

 - Get some swaddlers (use the cupon at the store)
 - meal for kate & jade
 - Find out if our 3 people can be seperate people
 - day care stalking
-- Hemorrhoid cream
 - Get some new games for pre-hospital (maybe go to store together)
-- Find a big-gulp cup with a straw
-- Order a sac magique and add to packing list
 - Need some machanism to store ice cubes & apply them (add this to packing list)
 - Call local CLSC and inquire about post-natal services & home care
 - Explore cheap air conditioning (portable unit, annoying windows?)